PM Modi interacts with three teams working on covid vaccine, hails scientists

 New Delhi, Nov 30: Prime Minister Narendra Modi held a virtual meeting with three teams that are involved in developing Covid-19 vaccine and said they should take extra efforts to inform people in simple language about the vaccine and related matters such as its efficacy.

-A statement from the Prime Minister''s Office said that Modi also asked the companies, represented by these teams, to come out with their suggestions and ideas regarding the regulatory processes and related matters.
+A statement from the Prime Minister's Office said that Modi also asked the companies, represented by these teams, to come out with their suggestions and ideas regarding the regulatory processes and related matters.

 "PM Narendra Modi had virtual meetings with 3 teams working on developing and manufacturing vaccine for COVID19, today.
 These teams were from Gennova Biopharmaceuticals Ltd Pune, Biological E Ltd Hyderabad and Dr Reddys Laboratories Ltd Hyderabad," said a statement from Prime Minister's Office.